New Build Lawn Guide: Fixing Builder-Grade Soil and Thin Grass

 - Organic Materials: Incorporating organic matter can help transition clay into workable soil.
 This is a gradual process but can yield significant benefits over time.

-For more information on lawn care and soil management, check out these credible resources: Michigan State University Turfgrass and Harvard Extension School.
+For more information on lawn care and soil management, check out these resources: Michigan State University Turfgrass and Harvard Extension School.

 Tags: Fixing lawn on a new home, new build lawn guide, improving builder-grade soil, lawn care tips, grass growth solutions